 Modulation Transfer (MT) Spectroscopy

 The configuration of MT spectroscopy is intricate when compared to standard FM spectroscopy.
-However, it provides well defined signals of only the closed transitions free from any Doppler background.
-This means well defined zero crossing without offset.
-It is essential the electro-optic modulator to have the modulation frequency f0 close to the natural linewidth.
+However, it provides well-defined signals of only the closed transitions free from any Doppler background.
+This means well defined zero-crossings without offset.
+It is essential for the electro-optic modulator have the modulation frequency f0 close to the natural linewidth.
 Qubig provides electro-optic modulator models with widely tunable resonance frequencies for MT spectroscopy for optimized MT signal.

 This information has been sourced, reviewed and adapted from materials provided by Qubig GmbH.

 For more information on this source, please visit Qubig GmbH.